gucio321/giu-animations/README.md

 ### important note

-Please make shure that you're using the same version of giu as this project (technically, you need to use giu version that uses the same imgui-go version as yours)
+Please make sure that you're using the same version of giu as this project (technically, you need to use giu version that uses the same imgui-go version as yours)